Wiki · Individual Player · Last reviewed June 23, 2026

 This makes her work a useful counterweight to language-only AI discourse.
 Robots expose the gap between fluent representation and physical competence.
 They must perceive, touch, recover, generalize, and act under real constraints.
 A wrong answer in a chat interface can be corrected; a wrong grip, collision, or surgical action changes the world.

-Her papers include work on visual imitation learning, deep spatial autoencoders for visuomotor learning, video prediction for physical interaction, and approaches for using experience across tasks.
+Her papers include work on visual imitation learning, video prediction for physical interaction, policy learning from demonstrations, and approaches for using experience across tasks.
 The through-line is the search for systems that can build useful internal structure from data and interaction, then reuse that structure when the setting changes.

 Physical Intelligence

-Editorially, current company details should be handled carefully.
-Robotics startups change quickly, public materials are selective, and investor or product narratives often run ahead of demonstrated reliability.
+The public materials should be read as research and company claims, not as proof of safe general deployment.
+Robotics startups change quickly, demos are selective, and investor or product narratives often run ahead of demonstrated reliability.
 Finn's stable significance is the research bridge: learning-to-learn methods, robot interaction, and the attempt to make embodied systems adapt outside a single scripted task.

 Education and Outreach